Denvi/Candle/help/en/process/preparing.md

 - Check the controller settings.

 To verify the settings, enter the command `$$` in the input field of the **"Console"** window and send it to the controller.
-The correct operation of the program depends on the following settings (see [Appendix A: Controller settings](#appendix-a-controller-settings)):
+The correct operation of the program depends on the following settings (see [GRBL settings](qthelp://candle.en/html/appendix/grblsettings.html)):

 - `$5`, `$6` affect the homing and probe functions.
 - `$10` must include the machine coordinate output in its mask, feed & speed, pin state, work coordinate offsets, overrides; a working value example is `1` (`511` for grblHAL).